vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The Śrautasūtra of Kātyāyana.
 With extracts from the commentaries of

-Karka and Yāj˜

-nikadeva ediṭ by Albrecht Weber̥ Reprint, Varanasi 1972.
+Karka and Yājñikadeva ediṭ by Albrecht Weber̥ Reprint, Varanasi 1972.
 The Chowkhamba Sanskrit Series 104.

 Kaumudīmahotsava